 Dividing Chive Plants

 After three or four years, divide your plants.
 This will make the plants more productive and the chives more tender.
 Don’t lose sleep over this process.
-Chive plants are extremely hearty to division.
+Chive plants are really hearty to division.

 You can divide your plants in spring or summer.
 They will start putting out new, green growth almost immediately.